 Meanwhile, if penetrative sex is painful due to tight pelvic floor muscles (as is the case with conditions like vaginismus), then working with a pelvic floor physical therapist can help you learn how to relex these muscles.
 This can be a critical first step towards penetrative sex.

-Sex Positions To Reduce Pelvic Pain
+Best Sex Positions for General Pelvic Pain

 When To See A Doctor About Painful Sex